 , herd immunity protects them, too, along with newborns too young to be vaccinated, people whose immune systems have been compromised by chemotherapy or other factors, and the elderly.

 With longstanding herd immunity comes fading awareness of dire infectious diseases.
 “There’s no fear,” said Lindsay Dunckel, executive director of First 5 Nevada County, which funds community programs for babies and young children.
 “These diseases that were once so frightening have disappeared.”

 Now some of them are coming back, and the role of unvaccinated people in spreading disease is under scrutiny.
-In 159 cases of measles across the country last year, 82 percent of those infected were unvaccinated and of those, 79 percent had philosophical objections to vaccinations, according to the CDC.
+In 159 cases of measles across the country between January 1 and August 24, 2013, 82 percent of those infected were unvaccinated and of those, 79 percent had philosophical objections to vaccinations, according to the CDC.

 So far in 2014, the California Department of Public Health has received reports of 51 cases of measles in the state, the largest number since 2000, when measles was declared eliminated in the U.S. In the decade before the introduction of a measles vaccine in 1963, the disease killed about 450 people a year in the U.S., according to the CDC.

 Also increasing in California is the number of cases of pertussis, better known as whooping cough.
 Reported cases in 2013 hit more than 2,300, including an infant who contracted the disease at 4 weeks old and died.
 During a 2010 California outbreak of pertussis, in which 10 infants died and more than 9,000 cases were reported, children with personal-belief exemptions played a role in transmitting the disease, according to research published in the journal Pediatrics.
 Communities with high rates of personal-belief exemptions were 2.5 times more likely to also have pertussis clusters, the researchers found.